 Answer: On May 5, 2021, Governor Andrew Cuomo signed the New York Health and Essential Rights Act (HERO Act) into law.
 The law mandates extensive workplace health and safety requirements to protect employees against exposure and disease during a future airborne infectious disease outbreak.
 The law also prohibits retaliation against employees who raise concerns about employers’ workplace health measures.

 Establish a Prevention Plan

-The HERO Act requires all private employers with worksites in New York to establish a written airborne infectious disease exposure prevention plan.
+The HERO Act requires all private employers with worksites in New York to establish a written airborne infectious disease exposure prevention plan by August 5, 2021.
 The plan must include exposure controls such as health screenings, face coverings, hand hygiene, physical distancing, cleaning and disinfection, and personal protective equipment.

 The New York State Department of Labor published an Airborne Infectious Disease Exposure Prevention Standard, a Model Airborne Infectious Disease Exposure Prevention Plan, and various industry-specific model plans.
 Employers can choose to adopt a model provided by NYS DOL or establish an alternative plan that meets or exceeds the Standard’s minimum requirements.

 - distribute the plan to employees by September 4, 2021;